 Before our population can be vaccinated, data and digital technologies will be at the heart of our efforts to contain the virus and deliver the health and economic interventions needed to support those impacted.
-Today the public discussion centres on the NHS “Track and Trace” App.
+Today the public discussion centers on the NHS “Track and Trace” App.
 This App has already attracted some unfortunate and challenging press coverage.
 Yet it is just one digital intervention amongst the many that will be needed.
 Ultimately digital COVID-19 “pathways” will need to be rolled out, addressing multiple application areas across society.

-By enabling personal data to flow safely, efficiently, and sustainably this trusted Personal Data Mobility infrastructure will support the rapid deployment and adoption of trusted data-enabled services and support confident remobilisation across the nation.
+By enabling personal data to flow safely, efficiently, and sustainably this trusted Personal Data Mobility infrastructure will support the rapid deployment and adoption of trusted data-enabled services and support confident remobilization across the nation.

 We believe that Personal Data Mobility can enable individuals to make valuable use of their personal data safely, whilst driving direct benefits to society and the economy.
-Ctrl-Shift has collaborated extensively with UK Government, Regulators and industry to develop trusted Personal Data Mobility which is now widely recognised within Government (BEIS, DCMS, HMT) and Blue Chip businesses.
+Ctrl-Shift has collaborated extensively with UK Government, Regulators, and industry to develop trusted Personal Data Mobility which is now widely recognized within Government (BEIS, DCMS, HMT) and Blue Chip businesses.
 And it is also an objective stated in the EU’s Data Strategy.
 The point is, it’s not a new proposition but it is certainly a proposition whose time has most definitely arrived.

-Because data-enabled remobilisation responses to the COVID-19 crisis rely strongly on the use of personal data, this is a critical moment when trusted Personal Data Mobility can be used to accelerate and de-risk their speed and impact.
+Because data-enabled remobilization responses to the COVID-19 crisis rely strongly on the use of personal data, this is a critical moment when trusted Personal Data Mobility can be used to accelerate and de-risk their speed and impact.

-It is our belief that if adopted, the UK has an opportunity to lead the world in the effective use of trusted personal data both as a counter to the restraints this pandemic has placed on societies globally, and in unlocking entirely new forms of value for people, societies and economies.
-But most urgently, we will have a far better chance of successfully and safely remobilising the UK economy and helping our Nation towards a greater degree of normality.
+It is our belief that if adopted, the UK has an opportunity to lead the world in the effective use of trusted personal data both as a counter to the restraints this pandemic has placed on societies globally, and in unlocking entirely new forms of value for people, societies, and economies.
+But most urgently, we will have a far better chance of successfully and safely remobilizing the UK economy and helping our Nation towards a greater degree of normality.